CDU-HIT238/slides/week9/index.md

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->
 ### The state of things
-* Earlier this year Airbnb and Udacity stopped using React Native
+* Last year Airbnb and Udacity stopped using React Native
 	* Udacity wrote up [a retrospective](https://engineering.udacity.com/react-native-a-retrospective-from-the-mobile-engineering-team-at-udacity-89975d6a8102) on their experience
 	* Airbnb wrote a [five part blog on their experience](https://medium.com/airbnb-engineering/react-native-at-airbnb-f95aa460be1c)
 	* They have different reasons but both found they were spending too much time on native development